-$$\leftarrow$$ rte1( $\ell$ , D, R).
+$\leftarrow \texttt{rtel}(\ell, \texttt{D}, \texttt{R}).$

-This is then processed as follows: PARADOX is invoked and asked to SELECT all tuples from the facilities or fac relation that have the fac field set to airfield or airfd Subsequently, P1 gets instantiated to one of these selected tuples.
-DBASE is then asked to SELECT all tuples form the supplies or supp relation that have the item field set to ammunition or ammo.
+This is then processed as follows: PARADOX is invoked and asked to SELECT all tuples from the facilities relation that have the facility field set to airfieldd Subsequently, P1 gets instantiated to one of these selected tuples.
+DBASE is then asked to SELECT all tuples form the supplies or supp relation that have the item field set to ammunition.
 P2 is instantiated (or points to) one such tuple.
 We then check if P1 and P2 have the same place field - that is, have we found a single place with ammunition and having an airfield?
 If not, the HERMES inference engine looks for other possible instantiations of P1 and P2 that satisfy these constraints.
-After such instantiations are obtained, the xy-location of the place P1.place (which is the same as P2.place is computed using the spatial domain. .
+After such instantiations are obtained, the xy-location of the place P1.place (which is the same as P2.place is computed using the spatial domain.
 D gets instantiated to this xy-location, i.e. D is a pair (x, y), and PIMTAS is then called to find a route from the origin (i.e. the place where the autonomous/manned vehicle is currently located) to the place D.